NMRExchangeFormat/NEF/specification/Overview.md

     4. The '_sequence' loop is a compromise between a full, complex topology description and simply assuming linear polymers - see the example files, section 3.
-The '_nef_sequence.residue_type' is always the canonical name (e.g. 'HIS' regardless of protonation state or chain position).The '_nef_sequence.linking' column shows linear connection information.
+The '_nef_sequence.residue_name' is always the canonical name (e.g. 'HIS' regardless of protonation state or chain position).The '_nef_sequence.linking' column shows linear connection information.